0xCoto/Virgo/paper.md

 ![Example HI profile ($\alpha = 20^{\mathrm{h}}30^{\mathrm{m}}$, $\delta = 45^{\circ}$) simulated with `Virgo`.\label{fig:profile}](profile.pdf)

 ![21 cm all-sky map rendered by the software.
 The red dot indicates the position of the telescope's beam in the sky, provided by the user.\label{fig:map}](map.pdf)

-% Should we cite Astropy 2013 or 2018?
-See: https://www.astropy.org/acknowledging.html

-% How exactly should we cite LAB's grant etc.?
-See: https://www.astro.uni-bonn.de/hisurvey/euhou/LABprofile/

 Moreover, the package comes with an integrated frequency-domain RFI measurement pipeline, allowing observers to rapidly carry out a survey outlining the compatibility of the